wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/infinity.md

 Despite this somewhat stark characterization, the overarching message is one of preservation and continuity of human life.
 The Elohim's objective, as communicated by Yahweh, is to ensure the ongoing existence of humanity, reflecting an intriguing blend of existential introspection and cosmic awareness.

 In the second canonical book of Raëlism, Extraterrestrials Took Me To Their Planet (1976), Yahweh delves deeper into the profound theme of infinity, both in the spatial and temporal dimensions.
-This dialogue, a continuation of the revelations made in the first book, further expands on the Raëlian understanding of existence and life's origins.
+This dialogue, a continuation of the revelations made in the first book, further expands on the Raëlian understanding of existence and [life\'s origins]({{< relref "wiki/encyclopedia/genesis.md" >}}).

 > With regard to the origin of life on Earth, some people might say: “Your explanation doesn’t change a thing, since you cannot say what there was at the very beginning.”
 >